-The Martin County Board of County Commissioners (BOCC) has expressed serious concerns about the impacts of the proposed service.
+The Martin County Board of County Commissioners (BOCC) has expressed serious concerns about the impacts of the proposed service - public safety, marine impacts, our environment, our economy and quality of life.
 While All Aboard Florida is proposed to travel through Martin County, no stop is planned at this time.
-The BOCC continues to determine the impacts of this project as more information becomes known and advocate for Martin County's interests.
-Martin County's concerns relate to public safety, marine impacts, our environment, our economy, and impacts to our quality of life.
+The BOCC continues to determine the best course of action.

 Since April 2015, Martin County has allocated funds and challenged AAF in federal court with regard to the financing of the AAF project and In February 2015, the BOCC voted unanimously to allocate $1.4 million dollars to fight the $3 billion AAF project.
 In February 2016, Commissioners unanimously approved allocating an additional $850,000 to support the completion of the litigation that is currently in process and continue the County’s engagement efforts with state and federal regulatory agencies.
 Martin County is a conservative steward of taxpayer dollars.
 Expenditures related to fighting AAF are brought before the BOCC for review and approval.

 Only very recently and with the upcoming hearing on the motions for summary judgement, the parties began discussing the concepts for settleent of the federal litigation.
 Through counsel, the parties hae diligently worked together to refine the concepts into details that could resolve Martin County's safety costs and other concerns with the project while allowing Brightline to move forwrad without litigating a contentious lawsuit.